rusticbison/website/_posts/2016-03-05-solutions-delivered-by-cryptofinance-and-blockchain-technologies.md

 ---
 layout: post
-title: Solutions delivered by cryptofinance and blockchain technologies
+title: solutions provided by cryptofinance and blockchain technologies
 ---